Great Appalachian Valley: European colonialism

 Culver Gap near Culver's Lake in Sussex County, New Jersey, was an important route through the Kittatinny Mountain from about 10,000 years ago to present.
 The gap is more than 400 ft below the top of the mountain.
 Lenape Native Americans used the gap to hunt and trade on both sides of the mountain.
 Early settlers from Pennsylvania used the water drop from Culvers Lake to Branchville for a wide assortment of mills.
 Turnpikes followed the route of Lenape trails through the gap.

-By the 1750s the Great Valley was well-settled to the southern end of the Shenandoah Valley.
-Immigrants continued to travel from the Philadelphia area south through the Great Valley beyond Shenandoah, to the vicinity of the modern city of Roanoke, Virginia.
+By the 1750s, the Great Valley was well-settled to the southern end of the Shenandoah Valley.
+Immigrants continued to travel from the Philadelphia area south through the Great Valley beyond Shenandoah, to the vicinity of present-day Roanoke, Virginia.
 There is a wide gap in the Blue Ridge near Roanoke.
 A branch of the Great Wagon Road began there, crossing through the gap east into the Piedmont region of North Carolina and South Carolina.
 This road became known as the Carolina Road.
-During the 1750s the stream of migrants traveling south through the valley and into the Carolina Piedmont grew into a flood.
+During the 1750s, the stream of migrants traveling south through the valley and into the Carolina Piedmont grew into a flood.
 At the time, the Carolina Piedmont region offered some of the best land at the lowest prices.
-Soon a string of towns appeared, including Salisbury, Salem, and Charlotte in North Carolina.
-In the decades before the American Revolution the Piedmont "upcountry" of the Carolinas was quickly settled, mostly by recent immigrants who had migrated from the north to the south via the Great Valley.
+A string of towns appeared, including Salisbury, Salem, and Charlotte in North Carolina.
+In the decades before the American Revolution, the Piedmont "upcountry" of the Carolinas was quickly settled, mostly by recent immigrants who migrated from the north to the south via the Great Valley.
 Many of these immigrants were Scots-Irish, Germans from the Rhineland-Palatinate area, and Moravians.
-This "upcountry" population soon surpassed the older and more established "lowcountry" population near the Atlantic coast, causing serious geopolitical tensions in the Carolinas during the late 18th century (Meinig, 1986: 291–293).
+This upcountry population soon surpassed the older and more established lowcountry population near the Atlantic coast, causing serious geopolitical tensions in the Carolinas during the late 18th century (Meinig, 1986: 291–293).

 On the west side, the Cumberland Gap became the main route for migration west from the southern Great Valley to Kentucky and Tennessee.
-In the north, the Mohawk Valley became a major route for westward expansion, especially after the construction of the Erie Canal, which linked New York City to the Great Lakes region via the Hudson River of the Great Valley and the Mohawk Valley gap.
+In the north, the Mohawk Valley became a major route for westward expansion, especially after the construction of the Erie Canal, which linked New York City in the east to the Great Lakes region in the Midwest via the Hudson River of the Great Valley and the Mohawk Valley gap.

+American Civil War

+The Great Valley, especially Shenandoah Valley, played an important role during the American Civil War, including its Blue Ridge gaps and nearby Piedmont area and its northward extension to Gettysburg, Pennsylvania, where the bloodiest and most influential Civil War battle was fought in the Battle of Gettysburg from July 1 to July 3, 1863.
+The Battle of Gettysburg resulted in over 50,000 casualties, but the Union Army victory under the command of Major General George Meade over General Robert E. Lee's Confederate Army forces turned the war in the Union's favor.